Key Takeaways

 How to build brand mentions:

-• PR and media coverage.
+- PR and media coverage.
 Get featured in industry publications, podcasts, and news articles.
-Even a brief mention of your brand in a relevant article contributes to your brand score.
+Even a brief mention of your brand in a relevant article can help users discover and verify you.

 Monitoring brand mentions: Use tools like Google Alerts (free), Mention, BrandWatch, or Ahrefs Alerts to track when your brand is mentioned online.
 For unlinked mentions, reach out and ask for a link — conversion rates for unlinked mention outreach average 10-20%, making it one of the highest-ROI link building activities.